durrantlab/censible/README.md

 ## Introduction

 CENsible uses context explanation networks (CENs) to predict small-molecule binding affinities.
-Rather than predict the binding affinity directly, it predicts the contributions of pre-calculated terms to the overall affinity, providing an interpretable output.
-These insights are useful for subsequent lead optimization.
+Rather than predict a binding affinity directly, it predicts the contributions of pre-calculated terms to the overall affinity, thus providing interpretable output.
+CENsible insights are useful for subsequent lead optimization.

-## Prerequisites
+## Installation

-1. **Install Python:**
+### 1. Install Python

 We recommend using anaconda python to create a new environment.
 We have tested CENsible on Python 3.9.16.